Legana/ampir/cran-comments.md

 - exported `calculate_features.R`
 - tidied up code to improve running speed of `calculate_features.R`
 - included the option to parallelise `predict_amps.R`
+- inluded the option to add self-trained models to `predict_amps.R`

 # Resubmission to **CRAN** for ampir 0.1.0